openxpki/openxpki/doc/reference/developer/webui.rst

-        is_optional => BOOL, # if false (or not given at all) the field is required clonable => BOOL,  creates fields that can be added more than once visible => BOOL, #if set to "false" ("0" in perl) this field will be not displayed (initial)
+        is_optional => BOOL, # if false (or not given at all) the field is required clonable => BOOL,  creates fields that can be added more than once visible => BOOL, #if set to "false" ("0" in perl) this field will be not displayed (initial) keys => ARRAY ,#optional, activates the special feature of "dynamic key value fields", see below.
         # + additional keys depending for some types
     }